Blaisorblade/pdbp.github.io/index.md

 In a way programs generalize *functions*.

  - A function transforms *function arguments* to yield a *function result*.
- - A program also, *somehow*, transforms *program arguments* to yield a *program result*.
+ - A program also, *somehow*, transforms a *program argument* to yield a *program result*.

 When there is no danger of confusion
-  - we simply write *arguments* and *result*, not mentioning *function* or *program*,
+  - we simply write arguments, argument and result, not mentioning function or program.

+So
+  - we simply write that a function transforms arguments to a result, and
-  - we simply say that a function transforms an argument to a result.
+  - we simply write that a program transforms an argument to a result.

-To finish
+Note that we used both *arguments* and *argument*.
+For functions we used *zero or more* arguments.
+For programs we used *one* argument.

+How one argument can be used to represent zero or more arguments will be explained soon.

+To finish, let's state that

  - pointfree programming using `trait Program` is *program oriented* and *program composition* based.